 Using an oversized or undersized hitch can cause damage to the RV frame.
-Jayco cannot be responsible for the tow vehicle suspension system.
-The final ball height after the tow vehicle/travel trailer combination is completely hooked up is a factor that must be considered.
+We (as your RV manufacturer) cannot be responsible for the tow vehicle suspension system.
+The final ball height after the tow vehicle/fifth wheel combination is completely hooked up is a factor that must be considered.
 To avoid overloading your trailer axles and minimize possible handling difficulties, your trailer should be level when hooked to your tow vehicle.
 Do not overload your tow vehicle..

-Equipment that sometimes gives autos, trucks and sport utility vehicles a softer ride can accentuate swaying when pulling a RV.
-Suspension that is too stiff will increase vibration, bounce and accelerate wear of your tow vehicle and RV combination.
+Equipment that sometimes gives autos, trucks and sport utility vehicles a softer ride can accentuate swaying when pulling a RV; conversely, suspension that is too stiff will increase vibration, bounce and accelerate wear of your tow vehicle and RV combination.

 Your recreation vehicle manufacturer cannot be responsible for the suspension system of any tow vehicle.
-There are a variety of tow vehicle suspension systems available that will affect the ball height, stability and levelness of a hooked up RV.
+There are a variety of tow vehicle suspension systems available that will affect the pin box height, stability and levelness of a hooked up RV.
 Make sure your dealer is aware of the tow vehicle you are using so a compatible hookup is achieved.